Assistant Professor

 Most data science courses will take place in BW’s state-of-the-art Knowlton Center.
 This facility features classrooms equipped with modern technology, comfortable common-area seating and myriad spaces available for collaboration.
 You will also have access to the data visualization lab, which features large screens designed to foster teamwork and sharing of ideas.

-The BW Choose Ohio First STEM Scholars Program is open to Ohio residents who are entering Baldwin Wallace in the fall as a first-year student or transfer student and are interested in data science.
-Students are eligible to apply to the program which also offers the Choose Ohio First scholarship, awarding annual, renewable scholarships of up to $5,000.
+The BW Choose Ohio First STEM Scholars Program is open to Ohio residents who are entering Baldwin Wallace in the fall as a first-year student or transfer student and are interested in data analytics.
+Students are eligible to apply to the program which also offers the Choose Ohio First scholarship, awarding substantial annual, renewable scholarships.

 ALUMNI SUCCESS